daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-insertion.md

 ![fake_result]

-[Fig 3.](#fig-3) shows the time-domain waveform in blue, the AE in red, RMS in pink, +/- one standard-deviation of RMS in yellow, and three ad breaks or insertion points in green which vary in thickness (thicker lines are better ad breaks).
+[Fig 3.](#fig-3) shows the time-domain waveform in blue, the AE in red, RMS in pink, +/- one standard deviation of RMS in yellow, and three ad breaks or insertion points in green which vary in thickness (thicker lines are better ad breaks).